ranemirusG/toolbox-notes/windows_and_nix_cheatsheet.md

 "Hello, this is the content." | Set-Content -Path "C:\path\to\file.txt" Add-Content # to append
 Get-Content -Path "file1" | Add-Content -Path "file2"

+# Multiline string
+"Hello,`n(This is line number 2) because...`nthis is the way to have multine in Powershell.`nThe end (line 4)" | Set-Content foo.txt

 # Create directory